NourHRadwan/AI-InstantAcademy-projects/README.md

-This repo created to show my journay in learning AI field.
+I created this repository to document my journey in learning AI.